ilelandhayes/README_Generator/Develop/test-README.md

   # Coin Watch

-  Application that pulls crpyto data
+  An application that pulls crypto data

   ## Table of Contents